 Things to keep in mind when searching PubMed:

-- When you find an article that looks like it is on topic, use the related articles feature to find more
+- When you find an article that appears to focus on lupus, use the "related articles" feature to find more

 In New York City:

 Mr. Roberts devoted the last part of his presentation to ways patients and their families can use the internet to help with making choices about their medical care.
 The following are helpful websites in this regard.

 - Located on corner of York and 70th across from Hospital for Special Surgery